Paras0750/Bakery_Website/README.md

 - [Node.js](https://nodejs.org/en/download/)
 - [MongoDB](https://docs.mongodb.com/manual/installation/)

-## Download the Project
-1. Go to the [GitHub repository](https://github.com/YourGithubRepository) where the project is stored and click the **Clone** button.
-2. You can either download the project as a zip file or use Git to clone it to your local machine.

 ## Set Up the Environment
 1. Open the project in your code editor.
 2. Create a new file in the project root directory and name it `.env`.